tokenized/docs/intro-tokenized-protocol-messages.md

 ### 6. Registry actions

-Registry actions allow a contract issuer to set up and manage whitelists for contracts that require KYC records to be managed for trade.
-When a registry is in use for a particular asset, only users who have been recorded in the registry will be permitted to hold or exchange that asset.
+Registry actions allow a contract issuer to set up and manage whitelists and blacklists for contracts that require KYC records to be managed for trade.
+When a KYC registry is in use for a particular asset, only users who have been recorded as eligible in the registry will be permitted to hold or exchange that asset.

 * [Establishment](../protocol/establishment)
 * [Addition](../protocol/addition)